From Paris to Bruges: Best Ways to Get There

 More Related Articles on PlanetWare.com

 Planning a Visit to Paris: To make sure your Paris vacation is fabulous, plan ahead by reading about the city's top tourist attractions.
 World-class museums, legendary cafés, and historic churches await your discovery.
-Decide where to stay in Paris and book your hotel well in advance.

 Other Places to Visit in Belgium: The small country of Belgium has an abundance of culture-rich cities.
 Awe-inspiring Gothic landmarks abound in Brussels, the capital city and one of the best places to visit in Belgium for café culture.
 Ghent features a majestic cathedral and other architectural treasures.
 The medieval landmarks in Ypres and the nearby World War One battlefields fascinate history buffs.